britram/taps-transports/draft-ietf-taps-transports.md

 In addition to this reliable transfer, the partial reliability extension
 {{RFC3758}} allows a sender to abandon user messages.
 The application can specify the policy for abandoning user messages.
-Examples of these policies defined in {{RFC3758}} and {{RFC7496}} are:

-- Limiting the time a user message is dealt with by the sender.
-- Limiting the number of retransmissions for each fragment of a user message.
-  If the number of retransmissions is limited to 0, one gets a service similar to UDP.
-- Abandoning messages of lower priority in case of a send buffer shortage.

 SCTP supports multi-homing.
 Each SCTP endpoint uses a list of IP-addresses and a single port number.
 These addresses can be any mixture of IPv4 and IPv6